 The only snag is that no one in any foreign country with a truly hideous homophobic, woman-hating culture will be forced to host anyone from any ‘protected class’.
 Because Airbnb has thought of that, and has a get-out clause for oppressive regimes everywhere, saying in the weasel small print that it ‘does not require hosts to violate local laws’.

-Meanwhile, back in the West, I am resigning my membership of Airbnb before a one-legged Middle Eastern polygamist knocks on my door and demands I install mobility ramps so he can sleep in my spare room with both wives and, when I refuse, takes me to court for refusing to foster a meaningful, shared experience with a fellow world citizen based on inclusivity and respect.
+Meanwhile, back in the West, I am resigning my membership of Airbnb before a one-legged Middle Eastern polygamist knocks on my door and demands I install mobility ramps so he can sleep in my spare room with both wives and, when I refuse, takes me to court for refusing to foster a meaningful, shared experience with a fellow world citizen based on inclusivity

 Got something to add?
 Join the discussion and comment below.